ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 The `private_key` and `sign_cert` properties must be full paths to the key and certificate chain files generated above.

-You can now use C2PA Tool as described in its [documentation](../c2patool/readme.md#adding-a-manifest-to-an-asset-file) to add a manifest to an image or other asset file.
+You can now use C2PA Tool [to add a manifest to an image or other asset file](../c2patool/readme.md#adding-a-manifest-to-an-asset-file).
 The command will be something like this:

 ```
 c2patool -m my_manifest.json -o signed_image.jpg my_image.jpg